 - 4.1.
-Within 3 months prior to the first day of the relevant Action Plan period, NLHC will provide Action Plans developed in accordance with the parameters set out in Schedule C to CMHC for review, which will include mutually agreed-to Targets and Outcomes over the period of the Action Plan. - 4.2.
+NHC will provide Action Plans developed in accordance with the parameters set out in Schedule C to CMHC for review, which will include mutually agreed-to Targets and Outcomes over the period of the Action Plan. - 4.2.
 The federal NHS targets set out below will inform the development of the mutually agreed-to Targets and Outcomes and the Action Plan: